furqankhwaja/artist-identification/README.md

 http://public.skinio.com/ml-internship-challenge/artist_dataset.zip

 ### How to run
-Download the dataset from the link above.
+Download the dataset from the link above. <br />
 NOTE: There is a .zip file in the 'Picasso' folder which must be removed before the .py file is run

 To run the code, execute the following line in terminal: `python artist_identification.py`